 Bringing the apple of your eye home and wondering how to introduce your new puppy to his forever home?

-Well, you are in the right place because we are gonna tell you what should you do and what shouldn’t so your puppy doesn’t feel nervous or unfamiliar.
+Well, you are in the right place because you’ll find out what should you do and what shouldn’t so your puppy doesn’t feel nervous or unfamiliar when it arrives.

 For a couple of days or maybe more, you’ll have to give complete attention to your puppy until he gets familiar with you, your family, his forever home, and the environment.

 So, without further ado, let’s explore what to do and what not.